John Hughlings Jackson

-John Hughlings Jackson, FRS (4 April 1835 – 7 October 1911) was an English neurologist.
+John Hughlings Jackson (4 April 1835 – 7 October 1911) was an English neurologist.
 He is best known for his research on epilepsy.

 Biography

 He was born at Providence Green, Green Hammerton, near Harrogate, Yorkshire, the youngest son of Samuel Jackson, a brewer and yeoman who owned and farmed his land, and Sarah Jackson (née Hughlings), the daughter of a Welsh revenue collector.
 His mother died just over a year after giving birth to him.
 He had three brothers and a sister; his brothers emigrated to New Zealand and his sister married a physician.
 He was educated at Tadcaster, Yorkshire and Nailsworth, Gloucestershire before attending the York Medical and Surgical School.
 After qualifying at St Barts in 1856 he became house physician to the York Dispensary.

 In 1859 he returned to London to work at the Metropolitan Free Hospital and the London Hospital.
 In 1862 he was appointed Assistant Physician, later (1869) full Physician at the National Hospital for Paralysis and Epilepsy located in Queen Square, London (now the National Hospital for Neurology and Neurosurgery) as well as Physician (1874) at the London Hospital.
 During this period he established his reputation as a neurologist.
 He was elected a Fellow of the Royal Society in 1878.

 Jackson died in London on 7 October 1911 and was buried on the western side of Highgate Cemetery.
 He was an atheist.

 The Hull York Medical School building at the University of York is named in his honour.